Podcasting is a great way for a creative to get their thoughts and ideas out into the world from the comfort of their own home or studio.

 Many people are now looking to market their podcasts so they can collect money from their show.
 With the marketing and monetization features that Podbean provides, you can get earnings from the work you put in on your podcast.
 These features include automatic social sharing, advertisements, and easy embedding.

-Podbean accounts come with a decent amount of analytics based around your podcast’s performance.
+Podbean accounts come with in depth audience analytics based around your podcast’s performance.
 You can see how many downloads you got each day along with your listener retention rate.
 You can also use the free Google Analytics plugin and connect it with your Podbean account for further insights.

 Pros and Cons